YASoftwareDev/dotfiles/README.md

 Here are my dotfiles.

-If you would like to use them go line by line through `install-packages.sh` file, read comments and run commands.

-Please do not use these files blindly!
-Read and use only what you really really want.
-Winter will come if you ignore these warnings intentionally.

-If you really know what you are doing, stow is ready for you to use.
+## TL;DR

+`install.sh` - for new installations.
+`update.sh` - for time to time updates.

+## Summary

+For new setups you can just run `install.sh`.
+From time to time you want to update your environment to more up to date. `update.sh` is your friend then.

+If you would like to install only part of possible things there are detailed explanation notes at the top of install.sh file.

 Good luck!

-PS

-From time to time you want to update your environment to more up to date. `update-packages.sh` is your friend then.

-# A rationale behind this setup
+## A rationale behind this setup

 Most important thing for me is an ability to quickly search for 3 things: files, content of a file and commands.